vknow360/DeepLink/README.md

 4.Contact me with Java files in case you are unable to setup environment or compile files<br>

 **Note**
-If you want to use Code Editor then you will have to change few things.<br>
+If you want to use AppyBuilder Code Editor then you will have to change few things which are as follows:<br>
 1.Remove package name<br>
 2.<img src="https://kodular-community.s3.dualstack.eu-west-1.amazonaws.com/original/3X/2/2/22cb98cbb8bf3a6f3e3bb60a4caa807f725f1036.png"><br>
 Replace above line with `com.appybuilder.`+ your email without @ part+ `DeepLink$DeepActivity`

 ### How it works?
+It opens Screen1 of your app with the URL as start value.
 To check how it works, I opened browser and tried to load Kodular Community.Here is what I got:<br>
 <img src="https://kodular-community.s3.dualstack.eu-west-1.amazonaws.com/optimized/3X/2/f/2fa8ba8df1eeb0de02f0ac2f11d48ea7e7b7c661_2_281x500.png"><br>
 <img src="https://kodular-community.s3.dualstack.eu-west-1.amazonaws.com/optimized/3X/8/1/815dbfcd8e0958dffb7526b82b51972f309056b5_2_281x500.png"><br>